 All applications are checked to ensure that they meet the essential requirements, before being submitted form consideration by the Committee.

 COMPLETING YOUR APPLICATION

 Download and complete the application form HERE

-3 Any other relevant information to support your application
+• Any other relevant information to support your application.

-4 If applying for activities for children or vulnerable adults, please enclose your organisation’s safeguarding policy
+• If applying for activities for children or vulnerable adults, please enclose your organisation’s safeguarding policy.

-If any attachments are missing please give reasons.
+If any attachments are missing, please give full reasons.

-Cramlington Town Council reserves the right to request photos, a short monitoring report and copies of receipts evidencing how the money was spent.
-For all successful applicants minimum expectations will be a press release on receipt of the grant.
+The Council reserves the right to request photos, a short monitoring report and copies of receipts evidencing how the money was spent.
+For all successful applicants the minimum expectations will be a press release on receipt of the grant.

-If monitoring information is not received upon request, further applications will not be accepted for the subsequent two year period from receipt of monitoring.
+If monitoring information is not received upon request, further applications will not be accepted for at least two years.